 A life estate with powers does not change the owner’s legal ability to further conduct business concerning the house.
 During his life, the life tenant can mortgage, refinance, sell or otherwise convey the property without notifying the remainderman and without his or her consent.

 However, that does not occur when there is a life estate deed without powers.
 Here, the owner’s legal authority to mortgage, refinance, sell or otherwise convey is restricted.
 The remainderman must be given notice and normally sign with the Grantor thereby establishing his or her consent to the Grantor’s sale (etc.).

-A life estate without powers is frequently used in a Medicaid setting.
 Doing so in a Medical confine in Maryland is considered a gift and creates a penalty.
 Once the penalty period runs out, the house is no longer considered an asset available to offset the cost of nursing home care.
 It may be necessary to put the real property back into the Grantor’s name alone in a Medicaid matter.
-The Grantor and the remainderman should both have a Power of Attorney as it will provide them with additional protection if either of them become disabled.
+The Grantor and the remainderman should both have a Power of Attorney as it will provide them with additional protection if either of them becomes disabled.

 He is an active member in a number of professional organizations that focus on law, the senior community, and estate planning.
 He works with clients in Central Maryland, especially in Towson, Hunt Valley, Lutherville/Timonium, Parkville, White Marsh, Bel Air & Northern Baltimore City.